Blog & Company News

-Watch out!
 Have good money management in your small business.
 If your money is not managed properly, you may not be able to make investments that are necessary to compete with other small businesses.
 Bad money management may also lead to your business having to borrow money.

 Various factors affect the cash flow of your business, including accounts receivable, inventory, accounts payable, capital expenditures, and debt service.
 Focus on these factors to maintain positive cash flow in your business:

 - Create capital expenditures so you do not spend too much money on purchasing inventory and equipment.
 Capital expenditures, or CAPEX, are funds used to acquire or upgrade assets.